tizonia/tizonia-openmax-il/docs/sphinx-src/index.rst

 Tizonia documentation
 =====================

-The Tizonia Project - Copyright (C) 2019 Juan A. Rubio
+The Tizonia Project - Copyright (C) 2019 Juan A. Rubio and contributors

 Overview
 ========